 My sketches are mostly thumbnails of layouts but on reflection I could have tried some sketches of some of Edward Ardizzone’s illustrations.
-To the right is my finished piece.
+To the left is my finished piece.

 Owen Smith seems to use a lot of white to create highlights and contrast rather than using black for his darks.
 I tried to reproduce this by mixing my own ‘blacks’.
 I worked on a woodpanel, just shy of A4, in oil to try to reproduce his technique.
 I chose the late ‘Iron Mike Towell’ as my subject for this piece as he recently died of concussion related injuries, showing the darker side of a ‘knockout’.